AnjaliSandip/FastIceFlo/README.md

 Table 1.
 Average element size or spatial resolution "resol" for the glacier model configurations chosen in the study <br>

-Step 3: To generate the bin file, in the MATLAB command window type `md=solve(md,'Stressbalance')`
+Step 3: Save the .mat file and corresponding .bin file `md=solve(md,'Stressbalance')`

 # Conduct high-spatial-resolution ice-sheet flow simulations on GPUs